Pap Smear Plus (Colposcopy)

 A laser beam is simply ordinary light coordinated into a single frequency and thereby made potent and controllable.
 Many different substances can be used to generate laser light.

-The great advantage of laser surgery is that the physician has complete control over what is removed and can literally vaporize unwanted tissue one cell layer at a time, thus preserving the healthy tissue all around it.
+The great advantage of laser surgery is that the physician has complete control over what is removed and can literally vaporize unwanted tissue one cell layer at a time, thus preserving the healthy tissue all around the area being removed.

 - Vaginal lesions related to DES (pre-cancerous vaginal changes that are often present in women whose mothers took the drug diethylstilbestrol [DES] during pregnancy).